uccser/verto/docs/source/processors/style.rst

 **Processor name:** ``style``

-The ``style`` processor is a pre-processor that checks that the input markdown to enforce style rules.
+The ``style`` processor is a pre-processor that checks that the input Markdown to enforce style rules.
 These rules include:

   - Processor tags have empty lines before and after.
   - Processor tags do not share a line with other text.